dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part4_AllBiggerUnder/index.md

 Silvius follows Czolg and hits the retreating ant with his flaming sword.

-Oscorn heals everyone a substantial amount, restoring 36 points of health to each of them.
+Oscorn heals everyone a substantial amount, restoring a lot of health to each of them.

 Fennuris, now steady, shoots the ant next to Silvius, taking it down.